-OpenRefine is one of the most frequently used tools for keyword research and we believe you will love it too.
+OpenRefine is one of the most frequently used tools for keyword research and I believe you will love it too.

 To remove duplicates in OpenRefine, it is important to sort your dataset by name order first (to have identical keywords in one place) and then click on the Black down button.
 After removing duplicate keywords, you will also have to remove all blank rows.

 Check this comprehensive guide to know how to remove duplicate rows in OpenRefine: http://kb.refinepro.com/2011/08/remove-duplicate.html

 If you work with a data file that contains less than 10,000 rows, you can use different tools that are available for free.
 One of these tools is Remove duplicate lines developed by Dedupelist.
 You can simply add all keywords, click on Submit and copy the output data that doesn’t contain any duplicates.

 2.2.
 Collecting data for your keywords